etranchell/Tech-Blog/README.md

 ## Installation

 Clone the app at https://github.com/etranchell/Tech-Blog.
 Open in vs code.
-For installtion npm i,  then npm start to run the applicaiton.
+For installation npm i,  then npm start to run the applicaiton.

 Heroku link - https://tech-blog23-5c92c729b8dd.herokuapp.com/